 Courses can be taken for core, elective, or major credit.

-The Marino Institute of Education - Trinity College Institute, like Iona itself, was founded by the Congregation of Christian Brothers and is an associated College of Trinity College, Dublin.
-It offers comfortable, modern facilities in an attractive suburban setting only fifteen minutes by bus from central Dublin.
+The Marino Institute of Education, like Iona itself, was founded by the Congregation of Christian Brothers and is an associated College of Trinity College, Dublin.
+MIE offers comfortable, modern facilities in an attractive suburban setting only fifteen minutes by bus from central Dublin.

 Students take Iona courses taught by an Irish faculty that is approved and hired by Iona College.